himanshudubey01/himanshudubey01/README.md

 #
 ## Amadeus Software Labs India Pvt.
 Ltd.
-### Member Technical Staff/ Air Canada
+#### Senior Member Technical Staff
 #### May 2016 – March 2018
 ```
 * Responsible for managing a small team of 6 members, providing technical solutions and support.
-Handling client escalation and troubleshooting the issues for RCA.
+* Handling client escalation and troubleshooting the issues for RCA.
 * Defining the solution and industry best practice to implement the same for different clients.
 * Developing the automation strategy and aligning the process for robustness
 * Hands-on experience with infrastructure elasticity, Monitoring and automation.